DeepRegNet/DeepReg/docs/source/tutorial/cross_val.md

 # Design Experiments

-DeepReg dataset loaders use a folder/ directory-based file storing approach, with which the user will be responsible for
+DeepReg dataset loaders use a folder/directory-based file storing approach, with which the user will be responsible for
 [organising image and label files in required file formats and folders](../docs/dataset_loader.html).
 This design was primarily motivated by the need to minimise the risk of data leakage (or